 Monsanto’s Roundup weedkiller has recently made headlines due to several large jury verdicts against it in California.
 Plaintiffs have convinced juries that the active ingredient in the product, glyphosate, causes lymphoma in those who have used the product extensively.
 The company now faces a large number of Roundup lawsuits.
 Juries have reacted negatively to evidence that the company knew that its product could be dangerous, but attempted to influence scientific studies as opposed to warning the public or pulling the product from the marketplace.
 The company hired ghostwriters to lend their names and credentials to research that was supplied by the company.
 Juries have seen years of internal company emails and documents that detail corporate behavior that is less than forthcoming.
 The company is currently appealing two of the verdicts against it while it prepares for a large number of upcoming trials.
 The plaintiff whose $289 million verdict was reduced is also seeking to reinstate the verdict, while Monsanto is appealing to have the verdict thrown out.

-Recent settlements in Monsanto Roundup cases are listed below:
+Recent settlements in Monsanto Roundup qualified retainers are listed below: